Buy me a Cup of Aloha

-There are two processes to make soy sauce - a chemical way or a natural fermentation way.
+There are two processes to make soy sauce - the chemical way or the natural fermentation way.

 Naturally fermented or brewed soy sauce is much better tasting and much much safer than the soy sauce made chemically.

-And the cost of the chemically produced soy sauce is much cheaper, so be very careful when dining out at a sushi bar or restaurant that cooks with soy sauce.
+However, the cost of the chemically produced soy sauce is much cheaper, so be very careful when dining out at a sushi bar or at a restaurant that offers you soy sauce.

 Teriyaki Sauce Recipe

-Other ingredients like sesame seeds and green onions are also used to flavor a teriyaki sauce.
+Other ingredients like green onions and sesame seeds are also used to flavor a teriyaki sauce.

 Uses for a Teriyaki Sauce Recipe

-You can add teriyaki sauce to fish, shrimp, tofu, chicken, or any protein you want to flavor using this rich tasting Japanese sauce.
+You can add teriyaki sauce to chicken, fish, shrimp, tofu, or any protein you want to flavor with this popular Japanese sauce.

-Making a stir fry with teriyaki sauce really adds a nice flavor and really helps to kick up what might have otherwise been a very boring meal.
+Teriyaki sauce recipes will help to kick up what might have otherwise been a very boring meal.

-You can find pre-made teriyaki sauce at most grocery stores especially in the Asian section, but it's so easy to just make your own teriyaki recipe.
-And this way, you know what you are eating!
+You can find pre-made teriyaki sauce at most grocery stores in the Asian section, but it's so easy to make your own homemade teriyaki sauce recipes.